2024 Research

 • RA Student: Mostafa Cham, PhD student, Department of Information Systems, UMBC

-• Collaborator: Zhuoran Jiang, Medical Physics Graduate Program, Duke University
+• Collaborator: Zhuoran Jiang, Department of Radiation Oncology, Stanford University

 • Collaborator: Dr. Vijay R. Sharma, Department of Radiation Oncology, University of Maryland School of Medicine